Poverty in Wales 2025 launch webinar

 During this webinar, we:

-- will hear from leading experts on the Poverty in Wales 2025 findings
+- heard from leading experts on the Poverty in Wales 2025 findings

-- explore the challenges and opportunities these findings present
+- explored the challenges and opportunities these findings present

 Speakers